-  Here are all the reasons why you should visit in Cornwall and uncover its dark past and secrets.
+Here are all the reasons why you should visit this historic pub in Cornwall and uncover its dark past and secrets.

 What is the First and Last Inn at Sennen?

-The First and Last Inn at Sennen is a pub located on the most south-westerly part of Cornwall and the UK!
+The First and Last Inn at Sennen is a pub located in the most south-westerly part of Cornwall and the UK!

 It lies just one mile from an area that is known as ‘Land’s End’.
 The name first and last comes from the fact that this is the most westerly inn in the country.